Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 - Good credit score

 - Good income

 - Debt-to-income ratio of less than 35% (the amount of debt you have relative to your income and assets)

 If any one of these factors is compromised, you may find it more difficult to get approved for a mortgage.
 That said, it’s not necessarily impossible.
 For instance, if you have a high income and decent down payment but a low credit score, there are certain mortgage lenders and products available to you.

-Looking for some ways of improving or fixing your credit score in 2018?
+Looking for some ways of improving or fixing your credit score?
 Check these out.

 How Are Mortgage Interest Rates Determined?

 The mortgage interest rate that lenders offer you aren’t some arbitrary numbers that they pluck out of thin air.